CALL US CONFIDENTIALLY NOW

 Schedule a Confidential Consultation with a New York Tax Controversy Lawyer Today

-If you are thinking about submitting a voluntary disclosure to the IRS, it is critical that you speak with a lawyer to ensure that this is your best option.
-An experienced New York tax controversy lawyer at Thorn Law Group can explain everything you need to know.
-To schedule a confidential consultation as soon as possible, call us at (914) 534-6004 or send us your contact information online today.
+If you are considering a voluntary disclosure, speak with a lawyer before submitting anything to the IRS.
+An experienced New York tax controversy lawyer at Thorn Law Group can help you understand the process and your responsibilities.
+To schedule a confidential consultation, call (914) 534-6004 or send us your contact information online today.

 Thorn Law Group